AdobeDocs/commerce-frontend-core/src/pages/ui-components/index.md

 ## Overview of UI components

-*Magento UI components are used to represent distinct UI elements, such as tables, buttons, dialogs, and others*.
+*UI components are used to represent distinct UI elements, such as tables, buttons, dialogs, and others*.

 They are designed for simple and flexible user interface (UI) rendering.
 Components are responsible for rendering result page fragments and providing/supporting further interactions of [JavaScript](https://glossary.magento.com/javascript) components and server.

-Magento UI components are implemented as a standard [module](https://glossary.magento.com/module) named Magento_UI.
+UI components are implemented as a standard [module](https://glossary.magento.com/module) named Magento_UI.

 To use UI components in your custom module, you need to add a dependency for the Magento_UI module in [your component's composer.json file](https://developer.adobe.com/commerce/php/development/build/composer-integration/).